 Graduate Certificate in Tourism Management

-- At least five years of relevant work experience within the tourism or hospitality industry.
+- At least two years of full-time work experience within the tourism or hospitality industry.

 English Language Proficiency